programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Aims

 After completing this lesson, you will be able to deploy a spaCy-powered NLP workflow for extracting problematic terms in AI licence documents.
-You will also be able to refine our provided NLP dictionary, to enable work on your own licences, whether as an individual file or corpus.
-This lesson also provides pointers for reviewing key extracted clauses, to inform your own qualitative review of AI risk.
+You will also learn how to refine our provided NLP dictionary for your own licences, whether as an individual file or corpus.
+Additionally, this lesson provides you with advice for reviewing key extracted clauses, to inform your own qualitative review of AI risk.

 ### Inventory